Azure/sap-hana/documentation/SAP_Automation_on_Azure/Process_Documentation/readme.md

 ## Planning ##

-This section covers the high level steps for the planning process and the decisions that need to be made.
+This section covers the high level steps for the planning process and the decisions that need to be made before the actual deployment.

-The Terraform deployment will use the Microsoft provided Terraform templates from this repository and the customer provided parameter files that contain the system specific information.
-During the deployment information from both will be merged..
+The Terraform deployment will use the Microsoft-provided Terraform templates from this repository along with the customer-enhanced parameter files that contain system-specific information.
+During the deployment, information from both will be merged.
+Note: the Terraform parameter files are in the /terraform folder (and its subfolders) of this repository - please see the relevant sections below on how to manage these files.

 ### **Credentials management** ###